 - Water leak on supply line (not fixture) not individually controllable (such as in the wall). - Clogged main sewer line causing back-up in fixtures.
-30 days after closing, sewer back-ups are not warranted unless defects occurring during construction are evident. - Followed up with an email or phone call notification to Quality Builders Warranty via the Chesapeake Homes portal.
+30 days after closing, sewer back-ups are not warranted unless defects occurring during construction are evident. - Followed up with an email or phone call notification to Quality Builders Warranty via the homeowner page on the Chesapeake Homes website.
 Submit just as you would a service request.